jligm-hash/spatial-omics/README.md

 ## Contributing

 This is an active repository and your contributions are always welcome!
+Please contribute your collections by PR.

-I will keep some pull requests open if I'm not sure if they are awesome for spatial-omics, you could vote for them by adding 👍 to them.
+I will keep **pull requests** open if I'm not sure if they are awesome for spatial-omics, you could also vote for them by adding 👍 to them.

 If you have any question about this opinionated list, do not hesitate to contact me jligm-hash@github.